 Xalient Best Practice: All customers are destined for a managed service.
 It could be your own in-house model, outsourced, or a combination of the two.
 Just don’t think you have to take it all on yourself, as there’s a lot of value in having SLA-driven and backed services to keep things on track.
-Just find and adopt your best managed services model as soon as possible.
+Just find and adopt your best-managed services model as soon as possible.

-DON’T look to for “staff augmentation”, but rather a team of solution experts that can be both hands-on and outstanding coaches.
+DON’T look for “staff augmentation”, but rather a team of solution experts that can be both hands-on and outstanding coaches.